truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 {{< include file="/_includes/CLIGuideWIP.md" >}}

 ## Keychain_Credential Namespace
-The **keychain_credential** namespace has x commands, and is based on SSH credential and keypair creation and management functions found in the SCALE API and web UI.
+The **keychain_credential** namespace has nine commands, and is based on SSH credential and keypair creation and management functions found in the SCALE API and web UI.
 It provides access to backup credential methods through the **keychain_credential** commands.

 ## Keychain_Credential Commands